-Toyota RAV4 Hybrid interior & comfort
+Toyota RAV4 Hybrid interior, dashboard & comfort

 A solid but plain interior and poor infotainment see the Toyota RAV4 lose ground on rivals here